 - There is the issuance of debt securities, both short-term (money orders) and long-term debt (bonds, mortgages, and else.) and increased debt with the receipt of offset funds;

-- Cash receipts due to interest, rent, or dividends from investments, donations, or gifts or the receipt of tax payments in the prior period.
+- Fund receipts due to interest, rent, or dividends from investments, donations, or gifts or the receipt of tax payments in the prior period.

 Recognize the groups that do and do not fall into the money category, namely: